Orfeo ed Euridice: Performance history

 The opera was first performed in Vienna at the Burgtheater on 5 October 1762, for the name day celebrations of the Emperor Francis I. The production was supervised by the reformist theatre administrator, Count Giacomo Durazzo.
 Choreography was by Gasparo Angiolini, and set designs were by Giovanni Maria Quaglio the Elder, both leading members of their fields.
 The first Orfeo was the famous castrato Gaetano Guadagni.
 Orfeo was revived in Vienna during the following year, but then not performed until 1769.
 For the performances that took place in London in 1770, Guadagni sang the role of Orpheus, but little of the music bore any relation to Gluck's original, with J. C. Bach – "the English Bach" – providing most of the new music.
 Haydn conducted a performance of the Italian version at Eszterháza in 1776.

 During the early 19th century, Adolphe Nourrit became particularly well known for his performances of Orpheus at the Paris Opera.
 In 1854 Franz Liszt conducted the work at Weimar, composing a symphonic poem of his own to replace Gluck's original overture.
-Typically during the 19th century and for most of the 20th century, the role of Orfeo was sung by a female contralto, and noted interpreters of the role from this time include Dame Clara Butt and Kathleen Ferrier, and the mezzo-sopranos Rita Gorr, Marilyn Horne, Dame Janet Baker, Susanne Marsee, and Risë Stevens (at the Metropolitan Opera).
+Typically during the 19th century and for most of the 20th century, the role of Orfeo was sung by a female contralto, and noted interpreters of the role from this time include Dame Clara Butt, Kathleen Ferrier and Ewa Podleś, and the mezzo-sopranos Rita Gorr, Marilyn Horne, Dame Janet Baker, Susanne Marsee, and Risë Stevens (at the Metropolitan Opera).
 Among conductors, Arturo Toscanini was a notable proponent of the opera.
 His November 1952 radio broadcast of act 2 was eventually released on LP and CD.

 In 2017 the Lyric Opera of Chicago presented a new production by choreographer John Neumeier which fuses the musical and ballet elements of the opera and features the Joffrey Ballet.
 The production uses the 1774 "Paris version" (albeit with a rearranged finale), with the part of Orfeo being sung by a tenor.
 The main characters are presented in a modern setting with Orfeo as a choreographer, Euridice as his principal dancer, and Amour as his assistant.
-The same production was staged by the Los Angeles Opera in 2018 and by the Staatsoper Hamburg and the Festspielhaus Baden-Baden in 2019.
+The same production was staged by the Los Angeles Opera in 2018 and by the Hamburg State Opera and the Festspielhaus Baden-Baden in 2019.